MESA Curriculum Addendum: How to Fully Include Students with Disabilities

 Examples of Accommodations

-Employing universal design principals in instruction may reduce but may not always eliminate the need for specific accommodations for students with disabilities.
+Employing universal design principles in instruction may reduce but may not always eliminate the need for specific accommodations for students with disabilities.
 Although accommodations are unique to each individual, there are general practices that can be employed for students with disabilities.
 Discuss accommodations with the student to gain his or her insight into what might be effective.

 - Select class materials in time to allow for alternate formats (audio, Braille, large print).